data-curation/cdcf-workshop2A/Instructions.md

   - More guidance can be found in guides from [GitHub](https://help.github.com/en/desktop/getting-started-with-github-desktop) and [TechRepublic](https://www.techrepublic.com/article/how-to-install-github-desktop/).
   - Sign into GitHub Desktop using your GitHub credentials
   - In the *Configure Git* page, enter the name and email address that you want associated with your changes
-  -
+  - In File > Options > Advanced, set the Shell to Git Bash
+- (optional) Once configured, the main GitHub Desktop page will show any repositories that exist in your GitHub account.
+For those who use git already, you can add any local repositories that already exist on your machine.

-## Step 1: Forking a repository
+## Step 1: Forking a GitHub repository
-In this step, we want to
+In this step, you will 'fork' an existing (original) GitHub repository (belonging to someone else) to create a branch repository in your GitHub account.
+This allows you to create a copy of the original repository that you can modify as desired...and perhaps, allow your changes to be merged back 'upstream' to the original repository.

+- Ensure that you are logged into your GitHub account.
-- Navigate to the workshop github repository [https://github.com/data-curation/cdcf-workshop2A](https://github.com/data-curation/cdcf-workshop2A)
+- Navigate to the workshop GitHub repository [https://github.com/data-curation/cdcf-workshop2A](https://github.com/data-curation/cdcf-workshop2A).

-- Click the **Fork** button at the top of the repository--this will "fork" the repository and create a new branch of it in your github account (https://github.com/<yourUsername>/cdcf-workshop2A)
+- Click the **Fork** button at the top of the repository--this will "fork" the repository and create a branch in your GitHub account.
+By default, it will use a similar URL naming convention to the original (i.e. https://github.com/<yourUsername>/cdcf-workshop2A).

+## Step 2: Clone to your local computer

 ## C. Introduction to [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and Github
 ### C1.
 Setting up your git account ([git documentation](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)):